roboplc/iec60870-5/README.md

 power systems, widely used in the European Union, the United Kingdom and other locations.

-The crate provides a fully Rust-safe protocol-agnostic implementation for IEC 60870-5 101/104 telegrams and common data types.
+The crate provides a fully Rust-safe transport-agnostic implementation for IEC 60870-5 101/104 telegrams and common data types.
 The library contains almost the complete set of types and instruments required to easily write own client or server, including time conversion between Rust and IEC 60870-5 formats.